altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/drive-on-chip/doc-funct-safety.md

 ### Flash The QSPI

 * Download the `.jic` image from the prebuilt binary links above.
 * Power down the board.
 * Set **MSEL** dipswitch **S4** on SOM to **JTAG: OFF-OFF**
 * Power up the board.
 * Program the QSPI with the following command.
+See: [quartus_pgm command]

     ```bash
     quartus_pgm -c 1 -m jtag -o "pvi;top.hps.jic"